Zurga/punkix/test_cache/deps/bandit/README.md

 provides a generic abstraction for WebSockets (very similar to how Plug is a generic abstraction on top of HTTP).
 Bandit fully supports all aspects of these libraries.

+## Receiving messages in your Plug process: A word of warning

+The Plug specification is concerned only with the shape of the `c:Plug.init/1` and `c:Plug.call/2` functions; it says nothing about the process model that underlies the call, nor about how the Plug function should respond to any messages it may receive.
+Although it is occasionally necessary to receive messages from within your Plug call, this must be done with caution as Bandit makes extensive use of messaging internally, especially with HTTP/2 based requests.

+In particular, you must ensure that your code *never* receives messages that match the patterns `{:bandit, _}` or `{:plug_conn, :sent}`.
+Any `receive` calls you make should be appropriately guarded to ensure that these messages remain in the process' mailbox for Bandit to process them when required.

 <!-- MDOC -->